wilcoxen-courses/e110-github/README.md

 1. Now go on to the remaining sections.
 In each case replace the letters `TBD` with a short answer to the question.
 The answers don't have to be long: a few words or a sentence or two are enough.

+1. Make sure your file looks OK in the previewer.

 1. Stage and commit that change with an appropriate log message.
-It's OK to do all the changes for questions 2-4 at once.
+It's OK to do all the changes for questions 2-5 at once.

-### done.md
+### results.md

-Now create a new file called `done.md` with the contents described below.
+Now create a new file called `results.md` with the contents described below.
 If you haven't used Markdown a lot, you might want to look at the `demo.md` file to see examples of some of the Markdown that will be needed.

-1. Start with a level 1 heading line that says `Done` (just the word, don't include the backquotes).
+1. Start with a level 1 heading line that says `Results` (just the word, remember not to include the backquotes in the Readme file).

-1. Add some plain text (not a heading) that says `Here is a demonstration of some features of Markdown` (again, just the words: don't include the backquotes in the Readme file).
+1. Add some plain text (not a heading) that says `Here is a demonstration of features of Markdown` (again, no backquotes).

 1. Add a level 2 heading that says `Three Courses`.

-1. Add a *unnumbered* list consisting of any three Maxwell course numbers and titles (e.g., `PAI 789 Advanced Policy Analysis``).
+1. Add a *unnumbered* list consisting of any three Maxwell course numbers and titles (e.g., PAI 789 Advanced Policy Analysis).

-1. Add a level 2 heading that says `Some Animals`` and then add an *numbered* list of any three animals.
+1. Add a level 2 heading that says `Some Animals` and then add an *numbered* list of any three animals.

-1. Add a level 2 heading that says `Linking``.
+1. Add a level 2 heading that says `Linking`.

 1. Find a picture of an animal in your list (maybe a pet if you have one) and save it in the repository.
-Then add line of plain text saying what it is and then add an inline link to the image after the heading.
+Then (a) add line of plain text saying what it is, and (b) add an inline link to the image after the heading.

-1. Add another line of plain text that says `The instructions for this assignment are here` where "here" is a link to this file, `readme.md`.
+1. Add another line of plain text that says `The instructions for this assignment are here` where `here` is a link to this file, `readme.md`.

 1. Finally, another level 2 heading that says `Code` and follow it with a Python code block with two short lines of code: the first should be `message ="done"` and the second should be `print(message)`.

 1. Finally, make sure your file looks OK in the previewer.
 It should be formatted correctly, the image should be visible, the link should work, and the code should be in block.

-1. Commit `done.md` and your animal image to the repository.
+1. Commit `results.md` and your animal image to the repository.

 ## Submitting